kaiAsmOne/ELKAnalytics/README.md

 - Geo Location Information
 - Threat information (From virus total and other services)

-Giving you the abillity to discover if your internet connected washing machine is part of a DDOS network or a surveilance device
+Giving you the abillity to discover if your internet connected washing machine is part of a DDOS network or a surveilance device  (Such devices are perfect sleepers for professionals)

 **Requirements**